K-254 (Kansas highway): History

 K-254 was first authorized to become a state highway in a May 9, 1956 resolution once Butler and Sedgwick counties had brought the route up to state highway standards.
 Then by June 1957, Butler county had finished projects and in a June 26, 1957 resolution it was established as a state highway from the Sedgwick-Butler County line to K-196.
 Then sometime between June 26, 1957 and 1964 it was extended along K-196 through El Dorado to its current eastern terminus.
 In an August 12, 1959 resolution the section in Sedgwick County was established as a state highway because Sedgwick County had finished bringing it up to state highway standards.
-By April 1963, K-254 had become part of the federal aid primary system and due to this a section between Rechi and Wichita was realigned and made a four-lane highway.
+By April 1963, K-254 had become part of the federal aid primary system and due to this a section between Kechi and Wichita was realigned and made a four-lane highway.
 Then in an August 26, 1970 resolution, K-96 was rerouted along the first 1.183 mi from the western terminus.
 This overlap lasted roughly 18 years, then in a June 14, 1988 resolution K-96 was rerouted along I-135 and the overlap was removed.
 The overlap with K-196 was removed on May 6, 1994 and K-196 was truncated to end at K-254 west of El Dorado.
 In a February 8, 1996 resolution it was approved to realign the highway to the north of Towanda and to realign the highway slightly north near Benton.

 Future

 The state is studying a northwestern bypass of Wichita, which would be US-54.
 If that happens KDOT would designate K-254 as US-54.

+The bypass would run for 12 miles from K-96 at Tyler Road to US 400/US 54/Kellogg Avenue near 183rd Street.
+The project would consume 1,334 acres of prime farmland.
+KDOT began purchasing right-of-way in 2006 and by 2023, one third of the right-of-way had been acquired.
+By 2025, this had risen to 40%.
+Sedgwick County had provided a $1 million per year subsidy to purchase right-of way, with Maize and Goddard each spending $5,000 annually on the right-of-way.
+By the end of 2025, local governments had spent $14 million with KDOT spending an additional $14 million on right-of-way.

+By this time, project costs had more than doubled to over $1 billion with an estimated economic impact of only $900 million.
+For this reason among others, the project has lost the support of KDOT and has only received support from west Sedgwick County suburban communities.
+At the end of 2025, KDOT began to put together a new feasibility study for the corridor to evaluate future options.